 - This month vs. previous month

-- This month vs. same month last year
+- This month vs. same time last year

 - Year-to-date vs. last year